4 Signs of Frozen Pipes and What to Watch For

 Frozen pipes are a problem for a couple of reasons.
 They can create an inconvenience but, more seriously, can cause major damage to your property.

-- Potential to Burst- The second problem that can occur when a pipe freezes is that the pipe actually bursts.
-Once the actual water in the pipe freezes, pressure is created between the closed faucet and the blockage that can build up to a point that causes the pipe to explode.
+The second problem that can occur when pipes freeze is that the pipe actually bursts.
+Once the actual water in the pipe freezes, the pressure is created between the closed faucet and the blockage that can build up to a point that causes the pipe to explode.
 If the pipe bursts outside, this could also create dangerous slippery conditions while the temperatures are below freezing.

 Pipes That Are Vulnerable to Freezing